thepower/power-docs/docs/devGuide/01-testnets-intro.md

-# What is a testnet?
+# What is a testnet in DCloud?

 The testnet is a network consisting of three or more nodes.
 The testnets can be public or local.